 In the visual system, the thalamus receives input from the retina, which is relayed to the brain via the optic nerve.
 Signals are sent to the lateral geniculate nucleus of the thalamus which then forwards them onto the primary visual cortex (area V1) in the occipital lobe.
 The thalamus not only relays the information but also processes it, as each of the primary sensory relay areas receives information back from the cerebral cortex (called back projections).

-Similarly the medial geniculate nucleus acts as a key auditory relay between the inferior colliculus of the midbrain and the primary auditory cortex, and the ventral posterior nucleus is a key somatosensory relay, which sends touch and proprioceptive information to the primary somatosensory cortex.
+On the other hand, the medial geniculate nuclei relay auditory information between the inferior colliculus of the midbrain and the primary auditory cortex.
+The thalamus is also important for touch - the ventral posterior nuclei relay information regarding touch and perception of bodily position to the primary somatosensory cortex in the cerebral cortex.

 In addition, the thalamic nuclei are strongly and reciprocally linked with the cerebral cortex.
 These form the thalamo-cortico-thalamic circuits which are thought to regulate consciousness and the thalamus plays a significant role in arousal, wakefulness and alertness.
 Damage to the thalamus is associated with a significant risk of coma.